brunocfigueira/developer-evaluation-project/README.md

 ## Additional Notes
 - Ensure Docker is running and all containers are healthy before applying migrations or starting the application.
 - Use tools like Postman or Swagger to test the API endpoints interactively.
+- Log records are in the `src\Ambev.DeveloperEvaluation.WebApi\logs` directory

 ## Contribution
 Feel free to fork the repository and submit pull requests for any improvements or bug fixes.